Nexusrex18/Deadpool/README.md

 Welcome to the **Deadpool-Themed Web Application**!
 This project is built using **React**, **Node.js**, **Express**, and **MongoDB**.
 It features a unique Deadpool-inspired design with interactive elements and fun animations.

 ## Features

 - **Dynamic Navbar**: A Deadpool-themed responsive navbar with a toggleable sidebar, dark mode, and hover effects.
 - **Chatbot**: A conversational chatbot with a blurred Deadpool-themed background.
+- **Coming Soon Page**: A creatively designed "Coming Soon" page in Deadpool style.
+- **About Us Page**: A dedicated page showcasing the creator's identity (Nexusrex18) in Deadpool's theme.
+- **Framer Motion Animations**: Smooth animations for hover effects, scaling, and toggles.
+- **Authentication**: Login and logout functionality with token-based authentication.
+- **Dark Mode Support**: Toggle between dark and light modes seamlessly.
+- **My Movies and Comics Page**: A dedicated section showcasing Deadpool's iconic movies and comics.
+- **Meme Generator**: Create hilarious Deadpool-themed memes with a custom meme generator.
+- **Interesting Deadpool Game**: A fun interactive game inspired by Deadpool's quirky personality.

+- **Dynamic Navbar**: A Deadpool-themed responsive navbar with a toggleable sidebar, dark mode, and hover effects.
+- **Chatbot**: A conversational chatbot with a blurred Deadpool-themed background.